rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 ### Exporting stations' data into QGIS
-With both tables filled out with data from the data source, there are two more key parameters missing.
-Despite having data regarding the stations and their readings, there is no column assigned to the location of the weather stations, except for the coordinates themselves.
+With both tables filled out with data from the data source, there were two more key parameters missing.
+Despite having data regarding the stations and their readings, there was no column assigned to the location of the weather stations, except for the coordinates themselves.

-For this project, it is crucial to locate the stations in a specific *'concelho'* (municipality) with their respective *'dicofre'* numbers (zip code numbers).
-The final windroses will be created based on each concelho found in Portugal.
+For this project, it was crucial to locate the stations in a specific *'concelho'* (municipality) with their respective *'dicofre'* numbers (zip code numbers).
+The final windroses are created based on each concelho found in Portugal.
 The dicofre number is a key value for organizational purposes, as the resulting windrose files must contain the dicofre value in their name.

 QGIS is involved in the relational part, where each station gets a concelho and dicofre value as a result of their geocoordinates.

-All the data inside the stations' table is retrieved and fetched into a CSV file that will be imported into QGIS.
+All the data inside the stations' table was retrieved and fetched into a CSV file that had to be imported into QGIS.

+### QGIS layers intersection
+An already existing QGIS project was used as a base to import the stations' data fetched.
+The QGIS project had multipolygon layers imitating each of the concelhos found in Portugal (Mainland and Islands), covering the total area of the country.
+Each multipolygon had a table of attributes with data related to the area covered, such as the concelho, dicofre, area's size, height, etc.

+The idea in this step was to import the stations' data into QGIS as a point layer using the CSV file fetched from the project's database.
+For each station, one point would be represented on the map according to their coordinates (latitude/longitude columns), located somewhere over the already existing multipolygons.

+Once imported, the points layer information (stations' data) and the multipolygon information could be merged by means of the 'intersection' tool from QGIS, which intersects two selected layers creating a new one containing all the data.